Share this

 Washed purple nutsedge roots and tuber

 Mature purple nutsedge tubers are up to 1 inch wide with red-brown scales.
-The tubers grow in groups on a single rhizome.
-The tubers taste bitter.
+The tubers grow in chains on a single rhizome.

 Free help Identifying Weeds, Insects & Pests